TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/ReportsAndLogs/Index.rst

 Reports and Logs
 ^^^^^^^^^^^^^^^^

-Two backend modules require special attention: "Reports" and "Logs":
+Two backend modules in TYPO3 CMS require special attention: "Reports" and "Logs":

 The Reports module groups several system reports and gives you a quick overview about important system statuses and site parameters.
 From a